Azure/ARO-RP/docs/feature-flags.md

   graduating features to production such that they only apply on our Red Hat engineering subscription.

-* Microsoft.RedHatOpenShift/SaveAROTestConfig: used on our test subscriptions to cause the pkg/billing to copy billing data to a storage account so that it can be validated by the billing E2E tests.

 Subscription feature flags are also used for API preview, INT and region rollout.
 See the RP ARM manifest for more details.